SPEC-RL: Accelerating On-Policy Reinforcement Learning with Speculative Rollouts: Experiments

-We conduct ablation experiments on Qwen-3-1.7B-Base with GRPO using the DeepMath-6K dataset with a batch size of 1,024.
-Under this setting, one epoch corresponds to 6 steps, and the results are summarized in Table~\ref{tab:ablation_lenience} and Figures~\ref{fig:lenience-reward-prefix-skip}, \ref{fig:lenience}, and \ref{fig:actor}.

-\paragraph{Impact of lenience $\ell$.} As shown in Table~\ref{tab:ablation_lenience}, increasing $\ell$ consistently improves rollout efficiency: starting from vanilla speculative decoding at $\ell=1$ with a speedup of only 1.22$\times$, the acceleration rises steadily and reaches 14.86$\times$ when $\ell \to \infty$.
-Accuracy, however, does not follow the same trend—performance peaks at $\ell=e^{0.5}$ with 48.0, but declines when reuse becomes overly aggressive, dropping to 40.1 at $\ell \to \infty$.
+\paragraph{Impact of lenience $\ell$ on efficacy} As shown in Table~\ref{tab:ablation_lenience} and Figure~\ref{fig:lenience-reward-prefix-skip}, increasing $\ell$ consistently improves rollout efficiency: starting from vanilla speculative decoding at $\ell=1$ with a speedup of only 1.22$\times$, the acceleration rises steadily and reaches 14.86$\times$ when $\ell \to \infty$.
+This improvement stems from the greater prefix length reused when $\ell$ increases.
+Interestingly, as training progresses, the reused prefix length exhibits a trend of first decreasing and then rising.
+This occurs because policy parameters are updated more aggressively in the early stages of training, widening the policy gap and reducing reuse.
+As training continues, however, the policy stabilizes, updates become less frequent, and reuse increases accordingly.
+Accuracy, however, does not follow the same trend—performance peaks at $\ell=e^{0.5}$ with 37.3, but declines when reuse becomes overly aggressive, dropping to 29.2 at $\ell \to \infty$.
 Overall, moderate lenience values strike the best balance, yielding 2–3$\times$ rollout speedups while preserving or slightly improving accuracy, whereas extreme reuse sacrifices performance despite dramatic acceleration.
 The detailed intermediate results throughout training are provided in Appendix~\ref{appendix:lenience-ablation}.